QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step8/README.md

 ## Overview

-This step teaches how the production `/analytics` page gets its visual punch—inline width bars, responsive traffic rows, and gradient CTAs—without pulling in any chart libraries.
-The tutorial page now quotes the exact markup from `DashboardDemo` so screenshots and copy stay in lockstep with the live demo.
+Keep the Step 7 layout exactly as-is and focus on the CSS-only touches that make the paid analytics stack feel alive: inline width bars, responsive traffic rows, and the gradient upgrade CTA.
+You edit the existing sections in `Analytics.razor`; no new data or markup layers are introduced.

 ## Files in This Folder